Supported Question Types And Logic Cards

 • Total Up: Respondents are required to allocate a number to each option that adds up to a specified total quantity.

-Media Related Question Types
+Media Question Cards

 Image Portrait

-• Displays a single image to the respondent. (*Note: Double clicking on the web preview or pinching your mobile phone screen would allow the zoom in/ out of the image)
+(*Note: Double clicking on the web preview or pinching your mobile phone screen would allow the zoom in/ out of the image)

 Image List